S0urC10ud/xai-fuzzy-regrules/README.md

   "split_char": ";", // split character for the CSV-file
   "target_var": "MEDV", // target column from csv file to explain "regularization": 0.00001, // to avoid a singular matrix for inversion - should not be necessary when correctly removing linear dependencies
+  "rule_filters": {
     "l1_row_threshold": 0.1, // row/(2*threshold) will be serialized to a string and checked for duplicates "l1_column_threshold": 0.1, // same as l1_row_threshold but column-wise
+    "dependency_threshold": 0.02, // if the residual from the Gram-Schmidt orthogonalization has a norm lower than this value, the vector is considered being linearly dependent - set to 0 to disable
+    "significance_level": 0.05, // for the t-test with H0 that the coefficient Beta=0
+    "remove_insignificant_rules": false, // remove rules that are not statistically significant "only_whitelist": false, // disables the rule generation and forces the system only to use the specified whitelist-rules "only_one_round_of_statistical_removal": false, // tradeoff runtime duration and how many rules get filtered "only_one_round_of_linearity_removal": false, // tradeoff runtime duration and how many rules get filtered "rule_priority_filtering": {
+        "enabled": true, // default: false,  filters for minimum rule priority (computation described in rule_priority_weights), "min_priority": 10 // all rules with a priority geq this value will survive }
+  },
-  "numerical_fuzzification": ["low", "medium", "high"], // defines the fuzzy sets - possible values to be chosen: verylow, low, mediumlow, medium, mediumhigh, high, veryhigh
+  "numerical_fuzzification": ["low", "medium", "high"], // defines the fuzzy sets - possible values: verylow, low, mediumlow, medium, mediumhigh, high, veryhigh
   "numerical_defuzzification": ["verylow", "medium", "veryhigh"], // same as above "variance_threshold": 1e-5, // Columns with a variance smaller than this value can be removed, set to 0 to disable "remove_low_variance": false, // Defaults to false, toggles only warn vs. actually remove columns below variance threshold